Icahn backs down from demand that eBay spin off PayPal

 The billionaire told CNBC that his perspective shifted during talks with major eBay shareholders who did not to see eye to eye with him about a PayPal spinoff.
 They also threw their support behind Donahoe, Icahn said.

-Icahn, who owns more than 2 percent of eBay, also said he greatly respected Dorman, a former AT&T Inc (T.N) CEO and current chairman of CVS Caremark Corp (CVS.N).
+Icahn, who owns more than 2 percent of eBay, also said he greatly respected Dorman, a former AT&T Inc CEO and current chairman of CVS Caremark Corp.
 Dorman has known venture capitalist and eBay director Marc Andreessen for years.

 "I am tickled pink to welcome my old friend David Dorman to the eBay board!"
 Andreessen said in a tweet.